libp2p/docs/content/concepts/transports/webrtc.md

 {{< alert icon="" context="info">}}
 As mentioned, a browser node is private and behind a NAT/firewall.
 It needs to discover it's public IP address and port to send to the remote peer.
-To do this, libp2p's `webrtc-w3c` solution depends on STUN servers.
+To do this, libp2p's `webrtc-private-to-private` solution depends on STUN servers.
 STUN servers are the only way to discover ones own public IP address and port in the browser.
 Public STUN servers can be used or you may choose to operate a dedicate STUN server(s) for your libp2p network.
 In the above connectivity example, the browser nodes need not use the same STUN server.
 {{< /alert >}}

-In summary, `webrtc-w3c` makes us of the WebRTC API to establish connectivity.
+In summary, `webrtc-private-to-private` establishes a direct connection between two private nodes using the WebRTC API and a signaling protocol.
-It also relies on relay nodes and STUN servers to create relay connections to discover a browser node's public IP address and port.
+To do this, this transport relies on relay nodes and STUN servers to create relay connections to discover a browser node's public IP address and port.
-Lastly, it uses the signaling protocol to hole punch across NATs/firewalls and establish a direct connection between two browser nodes.
+In this use case, the signaling protocol is used to hole punch across NATs/firewalls and establish direct connectivity between two private browser nodes.

 {{< alert icon="💡" context="note" text="See the WebRTC <a class=\"text-muted\" href=\"https://github.com/libp2p/specs/blob/master/webrtc/README.md\">technical specification</a> for more details." />}}